SAFE Banking Act: 116th Congress

+117th Congress

 The SAFE Banking Act was reintroduced in the 117th Congress in 2021 by a bipartisan group of over 100 members of the House.
 In late October 2022, Senate Majority Leader Chuck Schumer said a bill in his chamber was "very close".
 The Senate bill had additional provisions regarding expungements and was being called "SAFE Banking Plus".
 Industry publication Marijuana Business Daily asserted that SAFE Banking Plus was likely to be on the agenda in the lame-duck session following the November elections, as did Dow Jones' MarketWatch, while Kiplinger's Personal Finance said it had "some probability" of passage.
 In late November, Beacon Policy Advisors and Cowen Washington Research Group gave it a 70 and 75% chance of passage respectively.

 In early December it was reported that Majority Leader Chuck Schumer, with bipartisan support, planned to attach the legislation to a "must pass" bill like the 2023 National Defense Authorization Act during the lame-duck session.